AgeOfUltra/apachee/README.md

 </head>
 <body>
     <h1>Student Server REST API</h1>
-    <p>This project contains a simple server application with REST API endpoints to manage student data, and a Java client application using Apache HttpClient to interact with these endpoints.</p>\
+    <p>This project contains a simple server application with REST API endpoints to manage student data, and a Java client application using Apache HttpClient to interact with these endpoints.</p>
+    <p>I have used this similar Apache HttpClient for my semester project!.</p>
     <h2>Server Application</h2>
     <p>The server application is built using Spring Boot and provides the following REST API endpoints:</p>
     <ul>